lums658/sieve_exec_comparison/README.md

 The following results were obtained on a Mac Mini M1, 2020 with 8 cores (4 performance, 4 efficiency).
 The programs were compiled with Apple Clang version 13.0.0 for arm64-apple-darwin20.6.0.
 Optimization flags used were "-Ofast -mcpu=apple-m1".
 The TBB used was oneTBB (2021.5.0).
 The concurrencpp version was v.0.1.4.
 The std_execution version was P2532R0-46-gd40ce5e.

 ### Primes less than 100'000'000

 ![Primes in First 100000000 Numbers](img/bar_plot__100000000_.png)

-Shown from left to right are execution times for sieve implementations using async, concurrencpp, direct function calls, P2300 std::execution, and TBB.
-These results were obtained with a block size of 100k.
+Shown from left to right are execution times for sieve implementations using concurrencpp, TBB, direct function calls, std::async, and P2300 std::execution.
+These results were obtained with a block size of 100k numbers.

 ### Primes less than 1'000'000'000

 ![Primes in First 1000000000 Numbers](img/bar_plot__1000000000_.png)

-Shown from left to right are execution times for sieve implementations using async, concurrencpp, direct function calls, P2300 std::execution, and TBB.
-These results were obtained with a block size of 100k.
+Shown from left to right are execution times for sieve implementations using concurrencpp, TBB, direct function calls, std::async, and P2300 std::execution.
+These results were obtained with a block size of 100k numbers.